plentymarkets/plugin-ceres/contributionGuide.md

 Whether you're planning to contribute a feature or fix a bug, we will have to assess your code and decide whether or not we can include it in a future release.
 We don't want you to invest a lot of time and effort into a contribution that we cannot accept.
 However, there are certain limitations to which contributions we can implement: In some cases, internal dependencies to the PlentyONE core may impede the inclusion of a feature; in other cases, our LTS (long-term support) promise for plentyShop LTS 5.0.X prevents us from accepting your contribution, because it may lead to breaking changes for external plugins.

 That is why you should talk to us before you begin working on a larger contribution to plentyShop LTS.
-Just open a new thread [in the plentyShop category in the forum](https://forum.plentymarkets.com/c/plentyshop/).
-Tag the new post with the tag **Contribution**.
-Briefly explain what you're planning to do and how you would go about.
-Our developers will have a look at your input and contact you to discuss whether it's possible or not.

 ## Which contributions will not be accepted?